zendrix396/FlyScape/FIREBASE-SETUP.md

-# Firebase Setup Guide for AeroVoyage
+# Firebase Setup Guide for FlyScape

-This guide will help you fix authentication and permission issues with Firebase in your AeroVoyage application.
+This guide will help you fix authentication and permission issues with Firebase in your FlyScape application.

 ## Error Issues and Solutions